MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-create-graphs-and-plots-using-r.md

     ```

     + The *mapPlot* function takes two arguments: an existing data object, which you defined earlier using RxSqlServerData, and the map representation passed from the client.
     + In the line beginning with the *ds* variable, rxImport is used to load into memory data from the previously created data source, *inDataSource*.
-However, that data source contains only 1000 rows; if you want to create a map with more data points, you can substitute a different data source.
+(That data source contains only 1000 rows; if you want to create a map with more data points, you can substitute a different data source.)
     + Whenever you use **open source** R functions, data must be loaded into data frames in local memory.
 However, by calling the [rxImport](https://docs.microsoft.com/r-server/r-reference/revoscaler/rximport) function, you can run in the memory of the remote compute context.

 2. Change the compute context to local, and load the libraries required for creating the maps.